A blog that is a single executable binary

 "HTTP/%s %d \nContent-Type: %s\nContent-Length: %zu\n\n"

-And then adding the actual content:
+And then appending the actual content using:

 #define REP_FMT "%s%s\n"